php-fig/fig-standards/accepted/PSR-4-autoloader-meta.md

 Pros:

-- Transformation rules could be referenced separately by other proposal
+- Transformation rules could be referenced separately by other proposals

 Cons: